ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Hang to dry for 1 hour before cooking or smoking

+Additional Sausage Costs
+Pork belly fat: 30 lbs × 2 sp per lb = 6 gold

+This is the single biggest material cost for sausage, but it's necessary.
+Owlbear is too lean to make good sausage without it.

 The Numbers
-Yield: About 187 links at 6 oz each
+Yield: About 267 links at 6 oz each (100 lbs total)

 What it's worth:

-Bulk sale (just the ground meat, no casing): 1 gold per pound = 70 gold
+Bulk sale (just the ground meat, no casing): 1 gold per pound = 100 gold

-Individual links (more work): 5 silver per link = 93 gold, 5 sp
+Individual links (more work): 5 silver per link = 133 gold, 5 sp

+Net profit (bulk, after fat cost): 100 gp - 6 gp = 94 gold

 Most days I sell it bulk.
 Time is money, and I've got other work to do.